-Beechey and Prince Leopold IslandsAt Beechey Island you’ll visit a small grave site with markers for men who died during Sir John Franklin’s expedition in 1845-46.
-Roald Amundsen also stopped here in 1903, on his successful voyage to the Northwest Passage.
-At Prince Leopold Island, you will take a Zodiac excursion to the impressive sea cliffs, home to more than 500,000 birds, including kittiwakes, guillemots, gulls and fulmars.
+Beechey Island and Radstock BayAt Beechey Island visit a small grave site with markers for men who died during Sir John Franklin’s expedition in 1845-46.
+Roald Amundsen also stopped here in 1903, on his successful voyage through the Northwest Passage.
+For a more ancient perspective, visit some very well-preserved subterranean homes in Radstock Bay, built by the Thule culture.

 Croker Bay and Dundas HarbourAt Croker Bay, there is a possibility of seeing the glacier actively calving icebergs into the bay.
 Just east of here is Dundas Harbor, the now-abandoned settlement where the Royal Canadian Mounted Police manned an outpost from 1924 until 1951.
 They continue to maintain one of Canada’s most northerly graveyards out of respect to those who lost their lives during this time.

 Pond Inlet and Eclipse SoundThe community at Pond Inlet (or Mittimatalik, as it has been called by the Inuit for thousands of years) welcomes the expedition to the Artist’s Cooperative.
 In addition to the internationally renowned art produced here, the people earn their living fishing for Arctic char.
 Take time to explore the hamlet and hike the nearby tundra.